 Nouryon is one of the largest salt manufacturers in the world, with an annual production of about 6 million tons of salt, of which our plants in the Netherlands account for more than 5 million tons.
 Most of the salt extracted by our company is processed into high-quality vacuum salt, which is used in the chlorine industry.
 Salt is a crucial ingredient in many products that benefit society, such as from foodstuffs, pharmaceuticals, and lightweight materials for vehicles and wind turbines.

 At Nouryon we aim for the highest industry standards in our mining operations.
-In 2016, we became aware of historic leakages of oil in wells installed in the late 1980s in Hengelo in the Netherlands.
-We also observed an increasing number of leakages from our pipeline system in the area.
+In 2016, we became aware of some historic leakages of oil in wells installed in the late 1980s in Hengelo (the Netherlands).
+We also observed an increasing number of leakages of brackish water from our pipeline system in the area.
 We have since been in close consultation with the Dutch Mining Authority (SodM), as well as local communities and stakeholders.

 Following these consultations and extensive assessments, we have taken action to ensure that our mining activities meet the highest standards in the industry today.
 For example, we renewed our pipeline network in the Hengelo area and reduced it from 175 km to 100 km in length.
 These pipelines meet the latest design and maintenance standards and are subject to an intensive inspection and preventive maintenance program.
 We have also installed several systems to closely monitor the integrity of caverns and wells during and after the production phase, including: